abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-01.md

    ![c](../media/Lab-01/image004.png)

+5. Click on **Continue**.
+6. Enter any 10 digit contact number and click on **Get Started**.
+7. Again click on **Get Started** on **Confirmation Details** page.

-6. You will be navigated to the familiar **Power BI Service Home page**.
+8. You will be navigated to the familiar **Power BI Service Home page**.

-7. We assume you are familiar with the layout of Power BI Service.
+9. We assume you are familiar with the layout of Power BI Service.
 If you have any questions, please do not hesitate to ask the instructor.

 Currently, you are in **My Workspace**.
 To work with Fabric items, you will need a trial license and a workspace that has Fabric license.
 Let’s set this up.